RomainPelletant/style_code_c/README.md

                 do not specify the leading ./
                 if you need the ./ prefix, use --output-prefix

-                on most shells use $'regex' instead of 'regex' to avoid automatic expansion of characters like \t

                 can be specified multiple times

         -f, --exclude-file <glob>